apache/geode/gemfire-spark-connector/doc/2_quick.md

 NEXT_STEP_NAME : END
 ```

-### Save Non-Pair RDD to GemFire
+### Save Non-Pair RDD to Geode
-Saving non-pair RDD to GemFire requires an extra function that converts each
+Saving non-pair RDD to Geode requires an extra function that converts each
 element of RDD to a key-value pair.
 Here's sample session in Spark shell:
 ```
 scala> val data2 = Array("a","ab","abc")